 Many historians argue that the Battle of Clavijo never took place and that it was a myth based on the historical Battle of Monte Laturce (AD 859).
 The legend only appeared in writing nearly 300 years after its alleged occurrence.
 However, the historian Jean Mitchell-Lanham adds that while it was based on legend, the battle provided Spain with “one of the strongest ideological icons” and helped establish its national identity.

-In some traditions, it is believed that Saint James preached Christianity in Spain prior to his death.
+In some traditions, it is believed that Saint James preached Christianity in Spain prior to his death and that James founded an Apostolic see on the peninsula.
 The origin of these legends can be traced from Compostela and are described briefly in the 12th century Historia Compostelana commissioned by Bishop Diego Gelmirez.
 Here, it is said that James preached the gospel in Iberia as well as in Israel, and that following his martyrdom, his disciples brought his body across the sea to Iberia before being taken to Santiago de Compostela where it was buried.

-The authenticity of the sacred relic in Compostela has been questioned as well, especially after the Church of St-Saturnin in Toulouse, France claimed to have the relics of Saint James the Great.
-Although it is probable that relics were divided between the two churches, there is also the possibility that only one of them or none at all, prove to be true.
+The authenticity of the sacred relic in Compostela has also been questioned, especially after the Church of St-Saturnin in Toulouse, France, claimed to have the relics of Saint James the Great.
+Although relics were probably divided between the two churches, there is also the possibility that only one of them or none proved to be true.
 Notker of St. Gall believes the relics may have been brought to Compostela as legends describe it, though he remains doubtful that the saint reached as far as Spain when he was still alive.
-The Bull of Leo XIII, Omnipotens Deus of 1 November 1884 asserts the authenticity of the relic in Compostela, however.
+The Bull of Leo XIII, Omnipotens Deus of 1 November 1884 asserts the relic’s authenticity in Compostela.

-James the Great is regarded as the Patron Saint of Pilgrims and Laborers for his pilgrimage to Judea, where he was beheaded in AD 44.
+James the Great is regarded as the Patron Saint of Pilgrims and Laborers, not for Santiago de Compostela, but for his pilgrimage to Judea, where he was beheaded in AD 44.
 The pilgrimage took place after he proselyted the Christian religion in the Hispanic territory.
 Saint James is attributed to the pilgrim’s hat and scallop shells which are abundant along the shores of Palestine.
 Pilgrims to the Holy Land can be seen wearing hats adorned with scallop shells, as a display of their pious intentions.

-There are variations of Saint James’ feast day based on geography.
+There are variations of St James’ feast day based on geography.
 Western Christianity celebrates it on July 25, Eastern Christianity on April 30, and the Hispanic Church on December 30.